 “How you say something is more important than what you say.”

 If you want people to understand you or you want to be appreciated, if you desire to sway or influence someone, or if you hope to make a connection that is more than merely transactional, then how you say something — in other words, communicating effectively — is absolutely at least as important as what you say.
 Any great communicator who has a good understanding of the communication process knows how to get her point across and will also build stronger, more functional relationships.

 But how do you communicate effectively?
 Good communication may not be your strong suit, but the good news is that even if you don't feel like a natural at interpersonal communication, there are skills you can master (including body language and non-verbal communication skills) that will ensure that you're engaging your listener(s):

-2. Listen with your eyes.
 I sometimes suffer from MEGO (my eyes glaze over).
 If you want to be an effective communicator, demonstrate that you care and that you're listening by making eye contact and by giving someone your full attention.
 Good communication is a two-way street that involves a whole lot of nonverbal communication.
 That means using physical cues to communicate your point as well as verbal ones.

 Mechanical objects drone, human bores drone on and on and on.
 Monotones put people to sleep, so punch up your comments by varying pitch and your tone of voice.
 Demonstrate that you're confident (an important quality of communication) by speaking clearly while using an engaging tone.

 Sounds basic, but not only can it signal to the other person that you like what they’re saying, it also relaxes your face.
-A lot of ineffective communication restuls from a misinterpreted facial expression or body language.
+A lot of ineffective communication results from a misinterpreted facial expression or body language.
 Be mindful of your facial expression both while you're speaking and while you're listening.

-10. Include everyone in the conversation.
 If you’re in a group, help the wallflowers feel like part of the crowd by including them too.
 Not only will you be pegged as a great communicator, you’ll earn their undying gratitude for being so gracious.
 You're also demonstrating empathy and open-mindedness.